aaronbassett/rms-letter-sigs/README.md

 # RMS Open Letter Signatories Highlighter

-A chrome extension to add a notice to repositories from anyone who has signed the RMS Open Letter of support.
+A Chrome extension to add a notice to repositories from anyone who has signed the [RMS Open Letter of support](rms-support-letter.github.io).

 ![Screenshot](./screenshot.png)